-Users can enter the required information for the Key Management Service through the Samsung Cloud Platform Console, select detailed options, and create the service.
+Users can create the service by entering the required information for the Key Management Service through the Samsung Cloud Platform Console and selecting detailed options.

 Reference